josmar-crwdstffng/angular/aio/content/guide/http.md

 Apps often use an interceptor to set default headers on outgoing requests.

 The sample app has an `AuthService` that produces an authorization token.
-Here is its `AuthInterceptor` that injects that service to get the token and adds an authorization header with that token to every outgoing request:
+Here is an associated `AuthInterceptor` that injects that service to get the token and adds an authorization header with that token to every outgoing request:

 <code-example header="app/http-interceptors/auth-interceptor.ts" path="http/src/app/http-interceptors/auth-interceptor.ts"></code-example>

-The practice of cloning a request to set new headers is so common that there's a `setHeaders` shortcut for it:
+The practice of cloning a request to set new headers is so common that there is a `setHeaders` shortcut for it:

 <code-example path="http/src/app/http-interceptors/auth-interceptor.ts" region="set-header-shortcut"></code-example>